jrkosinski/oracle-example/README.md

 Ethereum Smart Contracts.
 More than just "the new hot thing", it's my belief that they (or something related) are poised to change the way that humans do business with one another in the upcoming new age of the internet.
 Time will tell if that's the case.

-This is the first of a three part article on eth smart contract development with Solidity, most specifically exploring the contentious issue of the use of contracts with so-called "oracles" - which are basically contracts which pump data into the blockchain for use by other contracts.
+This is the first of a three part article on eth smart contract development with Solidity, most specifically exploring the use of contracts with so-called "oracles" - which are basically contracts which pump data into the blockchain for use by other contracts.

+- Part 1: An introduction to development with truffle, and setup of project for further experimentation
+- Part 2: Delve into the code for deeper examination
+- Part 3: A conceptual discussion of oracles with smart contracts

-The goal of this, part 1 of the series, is not to get into oracles, the philosophy behind them, or even very deeply into what they are; the goal of this part is simply to:
+The goal of this, part 1 of the series, is not to get much into the concept of the oracle, the philosophy behind them, or even very deeply into what they are; the goal of this part is simply to:
 - get you set up with building smart contracts with truffle
 - build a smart contract project which will serve us in parts 2 and 3
 - introduce a few concepts related to ethereum smart contracts and coding of smart contracts
 - introduce the compile/run/debug cycle with truffle and smart contracts

+**oracle**: A means for smart contracts to access data from the world outside the blockchain.
+A type of smart contract themselves, oracles take data from the outside world and put it into the blockchain for other smart contracts to consume.

+The first part of this article will consist of getting set up with all the prerequisites.
+Then we'll set up a single smart contract and test it with truffle.
+Finally, we'll separate the oracle from the client, and test them jointly.

 ### Software Requirements
-- any major OS will work, though some of the installation & setup will of course be different.
+- any major OS will work, though some of the installation & setup will of course be different on different systems.
 I have done all of this on ubuntu Linux (16.04).
 I have also had no problems setting up the environment on windows.
 I have not tried Mac, though I am aware that it's common to do so on Mac as well.
 - it is not necessary to run a full eth node; we will use truffle which comes with its own testnet.
 If you know a bit about what you're doing you can use any other testnet of your choosing; truffle's local dev testnet is just the easiest & most accessible for purposes of this tutorial.

 ### Knowledge Requirements